InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/transparent-cross-team-decision-making-using-rfcs.md

 ## Solutions

-We chose an RFC-like process for increasing the transparency of our cross-team decision making process (also see [Requests for Comments][requests-for-comments]).
+We chose an RFC-like process for increasing the transparency of our cross-team decision making process (also see IETF's [Requests for Comments][requests-for-comments]).

 Important elements of the solution are: